kinshook/World_Layoffs/README.md

 World-Layoffs Data Cleaning and Exploration using SQL

 Project Description: Transferring raw data into a staging table called staging_table and preapring it to clean.
-Using CTE, window functions and other queries
+Using CTE, window functions and other queries to index data and remove any existing                                duplicates,extra whitespaces or format issues.
+Thereon, removal of NULLS wherever necesaary
-                      to index data and remove any existing duplicates,extra whitespaces or format issues.
-Thereon, removal of NULLS wherever necesaary and replacing NULL(text) with null type.
-Deletipn and updation of table by removing the null rows where insights weren't possible.
+                      and replacing NULL(text) with null type.
+Deletion and updation of table by removing the null                       rows where insights weren't possible.
                       Filling in the rows with details of lay-offs wherever possible (likeAirbnb,etc).
                       Data-Exploration completed using SQl join and other relavant queries as attached in the Exploration file

-🔗 Links:
+🔗 Links:f8763df159b9f601cbd6787ceb2506889a51274f

 📊World-Layoffs Visualization Dashboard
 An interactive visual tool built to analyse the impact of layoffs on varied industries and companies globally.